 Nothing is virtual about this camp, it is a hands-on adventure, real-life reset, and a prime opportunity to evaluate outlooks and priorities for the middle-school aged camper.

 This camp is not meant for experts.
-You do NOT need to have a ton of outdoor experience to participate in this camp.
-Our supportive atmosphere will focus on building the skills you need to feel more confident exploring and playing in your own local environment.
-It won’t just be full-time skill-building; we’ll make plenty of time to play games and create space for camper-driven activities and explorations in our own forested backyard playground.
+You do not need extensive outdoor experience to participate.
+Our supportive atmosphere is designed to help you build the skills you need to feel more confident exploring and playing in your own local environment.
+And it won’t be nonstop skill‑building, we’ll make plenty of time for games, camper‑driven activities, and free exploration in our forested backyard playground.

 Meet Your Expert